aws-samples/amazon-s3-resumable-upload/cluster/README-English.md

     "src_bucket": "your_global_bucket_1",
     "src_prefix": "your_prefix",
     "des_bucket": "your_china_bucket_1",
-    "des_prefix": "prefix_1",
+    "des_prefix": "prefix_1"
     }, {
     "src_bucket": "your_global_bucket_2",
     "src_prefix": "your_prefix",
     "des_bucket": "your_china_bucket_2",
-    "des_prefix": "prefix_2",
+    "des_prefix": "prefix_2"
     }]
 ```
-These information will be deployed to Parameter Store as s3_migration_bucket_para
+These information will be deployed to System Manager Parameter Store as s3_migration_bucket_para
 * Change your notification email in cdk_ec2_stack.py
 * If needed, you can change default config, such as JobType, and package the code onto your own s3 bucket, change EC2 Userdata to fetch this code and config.